Storyblok Raises $80M Series C - Read News

 spotify_id and spotify_name have been added to the initWith() function.
 The setItem() function, which gets called on the click of an artist, sets the newly added model entries.

-Section titled Let’s apply this to a real-life example!
 Let’s apply this to a real-life example!

 Our plugin is not complete without adding the output to the frontend.
 Firstly, let's add the plugin to our block.